FlaxEngine/FlaxDocs/manual/index.md

 ## Help us creating documentation

 The Flax documentation is open-source, which means anyone can edit it.

-If you find a mistake, you can correct it or comment on GitHub.
-[Here](https://github.com/FlaxEngine/FlaxDocs) is the official repository.
+If you find a mistake, feel free to correct it and push a pr or to open an issue.
+You can find the repository that hosts the documentation [here](https://github.com/FlaxEngine/FlaxDocs).

+In case you want to make a contribution and are unsure about style or terminology, you can see our [Documentation Guideline](contributing/docs-guidelines.md).